jkstarclub/jkstarclub/README.md

 $ P(A \cup B) = P(A) + P(B) - P(A \cap B) $

-There must be an exit.
-(And where did I enter)
+There must be another cookie.
+(And how many)